DTADMI/angular-twitch-dashboard/README.md

 Good luck, be creative and have fun :)

-###Resolution

-###Server
+## Resolution

+### Server

-The node server is so far ready to deploy locally on port 3000, with the command line "node server.js" The route that are accessible are :
+The node server is so far ready to deploy locally on port 3000, with the command line "nodemon server.js" The route that are accessible are :
  - /server_api/token
  - /server_api/top_games
  - /server_api/game/:game_name
  - /server_api/gameStreams/:game_id
  - /server_api/gameStreams/after/:pagination

+### Frontend

+An angular application with:
+ * A dashboard as the home page
+ * A Navigation Bar
+ * A page with the counter of views for Rainbow Six
+ * A page with the comparative line chart

+ng serve to deploy on localhost:4200